La Garita Caldera

-La Garita Caldera is a large caldera and extinct supervolcano in the San Juan volcanic field in the San Juan Mountains around the town of Creede in southwestern Colorado, United States.
+La Garita Caldera is a large and extinct caldera in the San Juan volcanic field in the San Juan Mountains around the town of Creede in southwestern Colorado, United States.
 It is west of La Garita, Colorado.
 The eruption that created the La Garita Caldera is among the largest known volcanic eruptions in Earth's history, as well as being one of the most powerful known supervolcanic events.

 Date

 The La Garita Caldera is one of a number of calderas that formed during a massive ignimbrite flare-up in Colorado, Utah, and Nevada from 40 to 18 million years ago, and was the site of massive eruptions about 28.01±0.04 million years ago, during the Oligocene Epoch.

 Area devastated

 The area devastated by the La Garita eruption is thought to have covered a significant portion of what is now Colorado.
 The deposit, known as the Fish Canyon Tuff, covered at least 11000 sqmi.
 Its average thickness is 100 m.
 The eruption might have formed a large-area ash-fall, but none has yet been identified.